javajet/learn-scala-by-example/README.md

 ## Introduction

-Some examples to assist in the understanding of Scala, particularly aimed at programmers coming from the Python language.
+Some examples to assist in the understanding of how to manage growing complexity in code, demonstrated in Scala.

-Examples hope to provide an understanding of what, how and why Scala does the things it does.
+Examples hope to provide an understanding of how to deal with code complexity and maintain readability when dealing with increasing functional and non-functional pressures.

-Please be aware, you won't find any examples of Scalaz, Cats or Shapeless here - it's just techniques, libraries and approaches included for use within the standard Scala SDK.
+You won't find any examples of Scalaz, Cats or Shapeless here - it's just basic techniques and approaches included for use within the standard Scala SDK.

-Any (and all) comments welcome; but please remember that these examples are designed _to demonstrate certain features of Scala_, and are not necessarily shining examples of how to write code more generally.
+Any (and all) comments welcome; but please remember that these examples are designed _to demonstrate certain techniques_, and are not necessarily examples of how to write code outside of their context.

 &nbsp;

 All code compiles and runs.
-But there are no tests.

 &nbsp;